mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 ---
-title:  "The Right Way to Over-Sample in Model Training"
+title:  "The Right Way to Oversample in Model Training"
 date:   2016-12-23
 tags: [machine learning]